 Eligible existing workers may be subsidised to undertake traineeships at Certificate IV and above level courses that are aligned to state priority occupations.

-View the list of subsidised existing worker traineeships
+View the list of subsidised existing worker traineeships for 2023

 Eligibility for subsidised training